 From the outside, e-Commerce looks and sounds kinda cool, right?
-It has that “e” floating there for a start.
+It starts with that “e-”.
+That’s gotta be cool, right?

 Not “sales”.
 Because, sales doesn’t sound cool, does it?

 When people say they work in “sales”, what do you think?
-The sales rep in their rep-mobile car calling on ten customers a day?
+The sales rep in their rep-mobile car calling on 10+ customers a day?
 Or the call centre worker busting a gut to hit their sales target every day?
-Maybe, it’s the guy behind the counter in Woolies, or the woman on the make-up counter at Myers, on their feet all day trying to keep customers happy?
+Maybe, it’s the guy stacking the shelf in Woolies, or the woman on the make-up counter at Myers?
+On their feet all day trying to keep customers happy?

-No, working in “sales” is not a fun gig at all.
+No, working in “sales” isn’t a fun gig at all.
 It’s definitely uncool.
 It’s tough.
 It’s thankless.
 And it’s a grind and a hustle every day.

 But damn, it’s important, isn’t it?
 Because without sales, you have no business.